-Purpose: The data are used to assess the capital adequacy of large BHCs and IHCs using forward-looking projections of revenue and losses, to support supervisory stress test models and continuous monitoring efforts, and to inform the Federal Reserve's operational decision-making as it continues to implement the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
-The monthly data collection improves the Federal Reserve's ability to perform its continuous risk-monitoring function by providing more timely data.
+The data are used to assess the capital adequacy of large firms using forward-looking projections of revenue and losses, to support supervisory stress test models, and continuous monitoring efforts, as well as to inform the Federal Reserve's operational decision making as it continues to implement the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

-The respondent panel is comprised of any top-tier BHC or IHC that has $50 billion or more in total consolidated assets as determined based on: (i) the average of the firm's total consolidated assets in the four most recent quarters as reported quarterly on the Consolidated Financial Statements for Bank Holding Companies (FR Y-9C) (OMB No. 7100-0128); or (ii) the average of the firm's total consolidated assets in the most recent consecutive quarters as reported quarterly on the FR Y-9Cs, if the firm has not filed an FR Y-9C for each of the most recent four quarters."
+The respondent panel is comprised of U.S. BHCs, U.S. IHCs of foreign banking organizations (FBOs), and covered SLHCs with $100 billion or more in total consolidated assets, as based on: (i) the average of the firm's total consolidated assets in the four most recent quarters as reported quarterly on the firm's Consolidated Financial Statements for Holding Companies (FR Y-9C); or (ii) if the firm has not filed an FR Y-9C for each of the most recent four quarters, then the average of the firm's total consolidated assets in the most recent consecutive quarters as reported quarterly on the firm's FR Y-9C filings.
 Participation is mandatory.

-The Federal Reserve publishes a summary of results from the latest supervisory stress tests conducted as part of the Dodd-Frank Act and the related results from the Comprehensive Capital Analysis and Review (CCAR).
-The instructions, scenarios, and further information regarding the Dodd-Frank Act stress tests and CCAR are available on the Federal Reserve's website.
+The Federal Reserve publishes a summary of results from the latest Dodd-Frank Act stress test (DFAST) and the related results from the Comprehensive Capital Analysis and Review (CCAR).
+The instructions, scenarios, and further information regarding DFAST and CCAR are available on the Federal Reserve's website.

 Below is a link to the Federal Reserve's Reporting Central User Guides page where the most current technical instructions are posted.

 Form: March 2013 (8.0 MB .ZIP) | Instructions: Included in Form